 A Warning Order gives leaders notice that an OPORD will be issued in the near future.
 It’s a “warning” so they can start doing their initial planning.
 A Warning Order is in a similar format to an OPORD.
 They are never a complete plan.
 Instead, the information on hand is shared at the earliest convenience, while higher headquarters finalizes their plan and finishes the OPORD.
 A Warning Order does NOT authorize execution of the mission.
 Instead, it’s for subordinates’ planning purposes only.

 An Army warning order, commonly referred to as a “WARNO,” is written by commanders to provide advanced notice to their troops that events are about to take place.
 A WARNO can be used to notify troops about upcoming ceremonies, deployments, field training exercises, upcoming combat missions or any other event that requires troop compliance and participation.
 Chapter 3 of Army Field Manual 5-19 instructs soldiers on the proper use of WARNOs, and Field Manual 3-11.22 guides troops on the appropriate format and dissemination practices. ~ Biz Fluent

 # 5: Fragmentary Order

 Often referred to as a FRAGO, a Fragmentary Order is an abbreviated form of an OPORD.
 Rather than recreate a new OPORD every time there is a mission to complete, units can simply publish a FRAGO to publish any changes to the original OPORD.

 FRAGORD stands for Fragmentary Order.
 It is an abbreviated form of an operation order issued as needed after an operation order to change or modify that order or to execute a branch or sequel to that order. ~ US Army European Command

 As a military leader, regardless of your rank, you will give orders to your subordinates.
-You will receive orders from your superiors.
-Depending upon the complexity of the mission, the skillset of your subordinates, your mission, and the type of unit you serve in, you could use any of the different types of Army order mentioned above.
+You will also receive orders from your superiors.
+Depending upon the complexity of the mission, the skillset of your subordinates, your duty position, your mission, and the type of unit you serve in, you could use any of the different types of Army order mentioned above.
 It’s in your best interest to learn how each order works and know how to read and write one effectively.